iron-io/docs/mq/3/reference/push_queues/index.md

 To turn a queue into a push queue (or create one), POST to your queue endpoint with the following parameters:

-- subscribers - required - an array of hashes containing subscribers. eg: `{"name": "my-subscriber", "url": "http://myserver.com/endpoint"}`.
+- `subscribers` - required - an array of hashes containing subscribers. eg: `{"name": "my-subscriber", "url": "http://myserver.com/endpoint"}`.
-The maximum is 64kb for JSONify array of subscribers' hashes. **WARNING:** Do not use the following RFC 3986 Reserved Characters in the naming of your subscriber endpoints (URLs)
+**WARNING:** Do not use the following RFC 3986 Reserved Characters in the naming of your subscriber endpoints (URLs)
 <p>! * ' ( ) ; : @ & = + $ , / ? # [ ]</p>

-- push_type - multicast or unicast.
+- `push_type` - multicast or unicast.
 Default is multicast.
 Set this to 'pull' to revert back to a pull queue.
-- retries - number of times to retry.
+- `retries` - number of times to retry.
 Default is 3.
 Maximum is 100.
-- retries_delay - time in seconds between retries.
+- `retries_delay` - time in seconds between retries.
 Default is 60.
 Minimum is 3 and maximum is 86400 seconds.
-- error\_queue - the name of another queue where information about messages that can't be delivered after retrying `retries` number of times will be placed.
-Pass in an empty string to disable Error queues.
+- `error_queue` - the name of another queue where information about messages that can't be delivered after retrying `retries` number of times will be placed.
+Pass in an empty string to disable error queue.
 Default is disabled.
 The default queue type for an error queue will be a pull queue.
 See
 <a href="#error_queues">Error Queues</a> section below.
-- rate_limit - the maximum number of push actions per second.
+- `rate_limit` - the maximum number of push actions per second.
 The "push action" term means request to any subscriber endpoint.
 In other words, each message requires at least number of subscribers "push actions" to be completely pushed. -1 means no limit, 0 means, that a push is disabled.
 Default is -1.